datacarpentry/organization-genomics/GoodBetterBest.md

 Each of your samples should have a unique identifier, and a set of standardized metadata.

 ####Good
-Add a column to your dataset starting with 1
+Add a column to your dataset starting with MyLab1, MyLab2...MyLabN, so each sample gets a unique ID

+####Better

 ####Best
 Genomics Data Standards
 http://nar.oxfordjournals.org/content/early/2013/10/16/nar.gkt928.full